Back to LAMMPS Packages for Windows Overview

 Installer packages with GUI in the file name, include additionally the LAMMPS GUI.

-This is essentially a notepad like text editor for input files (with syntax highlighting for LAMMPS input) that is linked to the LAMMPS library so it can run LAMMPS inputs directly without a console window.
+This is essentially a notepad like text editor for LAMMPS input files (with syntax highlighting for LAMMPS input) that is linked to the LAMMPS library so it can run LAMMPS inputs directly without a console window.
 The screen output from the simulation is captured and shown in a separate log window.
 After a run, it is also possible to create a snapshot image representing the current state of the simulation.

 Installing LAMMPS on Windows